 You can copy and paste any of the wording above to put on your website / Facebook page or anywhere you like, or you can show the video at a talk or get together.

-There are also some bag ‘stuffers‘ / bookmarks, for you to print out in black & white.
+In the Kit there are also some bag ‘stuffers‘ / bookmarks, for you to print out.
 You can add them to people’s bags when they buy something or staple them to receipts.
 And it says thank you.
 Which is nice!